Frequently Asked Questions

 Do I need to use the Slipper Clip that is supplied with the Slipper sock?

-The Slipper Clip is designed to cinch up the arch area of the slipper sock (just like a “Mary Jane” shoe strap) to help insure excellent conformity of the sock to the foot..
+We strongly advise you to use the Slipper Clip that comes with the slipper socks.
+The Slipper Clip is designed to cinch up the arch area of the slipper sock (just like a “Mary Jane” shoe strap).
+This prevents “bridging” of the sock across the arch and helps ensure excellent conformity of the sock to the foot which will provide a very accurate mold.

-How can I assure that the Slipper Clip will adhere to the slipper socks?
+How can I assure that the Slipper Clip will be secured to the slipper socks?

 Hold both clips between the thumb and index finger of each hand with the “hooks” oriented downward.
 You do not have to touch the sock with your fingers to use this clip.
 Hook the medial clip just under the elastic band at the apex of the medial arch.
-When the sock is about an inch away from the foot, aggressively “jam” the hook into the fabric of the sock to anchor it securely.
+Pull the sock upward.
+When the sock is about an inch away from the foot, aggressively “jam” the hook into the fabric of the sock (just under the elastic band) to anchor it securely.
+Do the same on the lateral side.

 Do I need a cast cutter to remove the sock?

-Small specially designed scissors are best used to cut the hardened sock.
-The STS Company does provide small scissors.
-A letter opener (envelope slitter) can also be used to cut the material after it is hard.
+No. In most instances, the slipper sock is easily removed by hand.
+At times, particularly with a pes cavus type foot, it may be necessary to cut the sock at the anterior portion of the opening directed towards the colored stitch line to assist in removal.
+For the other STS socks, small specially designed STS scissors (Item #1006) are best used to cut the hardened sock.
+A letter opener (envelope slitter) can also be used to carefully cut the material after it is hard directly above the cutting strip.
 Make sure the cutting strip is in place to the skin.

 Do orthotic labs accept casts made of the STS Slipper Sock ?